The beginner’s guide to Maria Callas

 These sold-out recitals were artistically flawed – both singers were past their sell-by-date – however, they proved hugely popular with the public, who had never forgotten the Callas magic.

 After the final recital in November 1974, Callas withdrew from public life and lived alone in her Paris apartment, seeing virtually no one.
-In September 1977, she suffered a fatal heart attack.
-Her remains were cremated and her ashes placed in the Père Lachaise Cemetery.

 After being stolen and later recovered, her ashes were scattered over the Aegean Sea, according to her wish, in the spring of 1979.

-Even from beyond the grave, Callas seemed to be playing out a drama worthy of the operatic stage.
+Even from beyond the grave, Maria Callas seemed to be playing out a drama worthy of the operatic stage.

-Over a century on from her birth, the fascination with Callas as an artist and as a woman shows no sign of abating.
+Over a century on from her birth, the fascination with Maria Callas as an artist and as a woman shows no sign of abating.

-She has been the subject of biographies and film documentaries, her many recordings (official and pirated) sell in vast numbers, and she is the focus of stage plays and operatic events such as Marina Abramović’s 7 Deaths of Maria Callas, coming to the UK for the first time as part of the English National Opera’s 2023/24 Season.
+She has been the subject of biographies and film documentaries, including ‘Maria by Callas’ (2018) directed by Tom Volf and ‘Maria’ (2024) directed by Pablo Larraín, her many recordings (official and pirated) sell in vast numbers, and she is the focus of stage plays and operatic events such as Marina Abramović’s 7 Deaths of Maria Callas, which played in the UK for the first time as part of the English National Opera’s 2023/24 Season.

 FAQ's

-Maria Callas’s family was Greek, however she herself was born in New York in 1923.
-When Callas was 13 she moved back to Athens with her mother, and this is where she began her musical training.
+Maria Callas’s family was Greek however she herself was born in New York in 1923.
+When Callas was 13, she moved back to Athens with her mother, and this is where she began her musical training.

-Maria Callas was 5’ 8.5” tall
+Maria Callas was 5’ 8.5” tall.

-Callas’s performance in the title role of Tosca in 1953 is widely thought to be her most famous performance and is further considered to be one of the most famous opera recordings of all time.
+Maria Callas’s performance in the title role of Tosca in 1953 is widely thought to be her most famous performance and is further considered to be one of the most famous opera recordings of all time.

-It was during 1950 – 1955 that her voice was thought to be at its best.
+It was during 1950—1955 that her voice was thought to be at its best.
 Her role as Tosca bookended her career, performing it first in 1942 in Greece and then at the very end of her career in London in 1964.